frnmst/md-toc/docs/markdown_specification.rst

                 // Count up to 4 characters of indentation.
                 // If we have 4 characters then it might be a sublist.
+                // Note that this is an offset and does not point to an
+                // index in the actual line string.
                 /* calculating the indentation */
                 i = 0;
                 while (i < 4 && beg + i < end && data[beg + i] == ' ')